Vasco da Gama, Goa: Transport

-Vasco is connected by road by the National Highway 17A & National Highway 17B, by rail by the Vasco da Gama railway station, by the sea through the Mormugao Port and by air through Dabolim Airport, thus serving as the main hub for most tourists visiting the state of Goa.
+Vasco is connected by road by the National Highway 17A and National Highway 17B, by rail by the Vasco da Gama railway station, by the sea through the Mormugao Port and by air through Dabolim Airport, thus serving as the main hub for most tourists visiting the state of Goa.

 Sports

 As in the rest of Goa, football is the most popular sport in Vasco.
 Two teams from the town have participated in the I-League – Vasco Sports Club and Salgaocar Sports Club.
 Salgaocar SC were Champions of the 1998–99 season of the erstwhile NFL.
 Tilak Maidan is a 6,000-seater football ground located in the city, hosts Indian Super League matches.
-The stadium sporting a magnificent turf hosted I-league matches during April 2013, as the home ground for the four teams from Goa in the league, when Fatorda Stadium was closed down for renovation.
+The stadium sporting a magnificent turf, hosted I-League matches during April 2013 as the home ground for the four teams from Goa in the league, when Fatorda Stadium was closed down for renovation.

 Although cricket is not as popular as football, a Vasco resident Shadab Jakati plays for Goa in the Ranji Trophy first-class competition and has also been selected to play for the Chennai Super Kings IPL franchise.
 Railway Stadium is a cricket ground in Vasco da Gama.
 The only recorded match held on the ground was a first-class match between Goa and Kerala in the 1986/87 Ranji Trophy, which Kerala won by 6 wickets.

 Politics

 The city of Vasco falls under the boundaries of the South Goa (Lok Sabha constituency) previously Mormugao Lok Sabha constituency in the Lok Sabha.
-The current Member of Parliament is Francisco Sardinha of the Indian National Congress.
+The current Member of Parliament is Viriato Fernandes of the Indian National Congress.

 The extended city of Vasco / Mormugao elects three representatives to the Goa Legislative Assembly: